dzako/NA4AI/README.md

-# Numerical Analysis for Artificial Intelligence UCSD summer course CSE190, Jacek Cyranka
+# Numerical Analysis for Artificial Intelligence, Jacek Cyranka

 This repository contains course materials from the "Numerical Analysis for Artificial Intelligence" course I presented at